Value Selling: How To Sell Value Over Price In Your Store

 Customers come into your store with their own notions about the value of products.
 It could be based on a friend's recommendation, a web search, or trending products they saw on social media.
 They may not want to buy high-priced items because they don't feel there's a difference in quality or value.
 They don't have the wisdom that sales training has given your salespeople.
 Using that wisdom of how products compare based on customer feedback and rapport-building tactics, salespeople can show customers that there really is a difference between good, better, and best.

 Getting it to Work for You

-Customer Communications.
-When talking with customers, your salespeople need to be examining the customer’s preconceptions and motivators to buy.
-Why, of all the days they could walk in, did they come into our store?
-Every bit of information the customer provides will help your salesperson create a narrative that connects the value of the product to the customer's wants.
+To sell value over price, your salespeople must examine the customers' expectations and motivators to buy.
+Why, of all the days they could walk in, did they come into our store today?
+Every bit of information the customer provides will help your salesperson create a narrative that connects the value of the product to the customer's wallet.
 Once that connection has been established, the customer begins to see the product as an asset instead of a cost.
-And you see the true ROI of your training efforts.
+And you see the true ROI of your sales training efforts.

 To do that, your sales team needs to know how products are used in a variety of situations, so they can match the value of the product to the needs of a wide variety of customers.
 They also need a strategy that shows them how to cross-sell, or add-on, to every sale and increase the original product's value well beyond the price increase.
 That also increases average ticket.

 In today's marketplace, plenty of vendors are cutting corners with plastics, polyesters, and fillers.
 Your sales staff can help educate your customer about what goes into a premium item.
 Instead of a single, low-profit margin sale, they can make a higher sale (upsell) to a customer who better understands the quality you offer.

 Value selling starts with the customer, not the product.
 Create an effective description that caters to the customer’s values.
 Then tell a story that anticipates a customer’s concerns that it won’t do what they want to by showing in words how it provided value to another customer.